 by Tim Hepp, Sales Manager at Simon & Schuster

-Things that factor into an order include the editorial enthusiasm, book marketing, preview-copy availability and in-house buzz based upon several people weighing in on the book and it’s message.
+Things that factor into an order include editorial enthusiasm, book marketing, preview-copy availability, and in-house buzz based upon several people weighing in on the book and its message.

-According to recent articles there are around 2,000 independently-owned bookstores in the USA, over 600 B&N Stores, over 700 B&N College stores, 5000 or so Walmart stores, 1800 Targets and numerous other college, online, gift stores, airports and other transportation centers, supermarket, clubs and bookstore chains that stock books.
-Variations in space, size, commitment and other products carried weigh into each buyers decisions when shelf space and quantity purchased is determined.
+According to recent articles, there are around 2,000 independently-owned bookstores in the USA, over 600 B&N Stores, over 700 B&N College stores, 5000 or so Walmart stores, 1800 Targets, and numerous other colleges, online, gift stores, airports, and other transportation centers, supermarket, clubs, and bookstore chains that stock books.
+Variations in space, size, commitment and other products carried weigh into each buyer’s decisions when shelf space and quantity purchased is determined.

-An author that has a book can also help the book stand out by reaching out to stores in their area and offer to do events that would help bring customers either to their stores or offer an ability to sell the book at a speaking engagement that author has procured.
-Attending events that are put together by regional independent bookstore associations (such as NAIBA, SIBA and NEIBA) are another way to stand out.
+An author that has a book can also help the book stand out by reaching out to stores in their area and offer to do events that would help bring customers either to their stores or offer an ability to sell the book at a speaking engagement that the author has procured.
+Attending events that are put together by regional independent bookstore associations (such as NAIBA, SIBA, and NEIBA) is another way to stand out.

-[Simon and Schuster sales rep Tim Hepp is pictured above with author Allison Leota at the New Atlantic Independent Bookseller Association convention.
+[Simon and Schuster’s sales rep Tim Hepp is pictured above with author Allison Leota at the New Atlantic Independent Bookseller Association convention.
 He helps books with Simon and Schuster book sales.]